s1eve-mcdichae1/GMLoader-RPi/README.md

 GMLoader - play GameMaker Studio games for Android on non-Android operating systems.

-Installation scriptmodule for use with RetroPie.
-Currently RPi4 only: https://retropie.org.uk
+Installation scriptmodule for use with RetroPie:\
+https://retropie.org.uk

+Currently RPi4 only.

-Droidports project by JohnnyonFlame: https://github.com/JohnnyonFlame/droidports
+Droidports project by JohnnyonFlame:\
+https://github.com/JohnnyonFlame/droidports

 ## Installation